Soaking chicken fillets in pickle juice for an hour adds both moisture and a subtle tang that stays even after frying.

 Sauce, Bun and Nugget Variations

-Store leftover fried chicken in an airtight container in the refrigerator for up to 2 days.
-Reheat in a 375°F oven for 8 to 10 minutes to restore some of the coating’s crispness.
-You can also prepare a grilled version using similar seasonings if you prefer a lighter option, as explained in this grilled chicken sandwich guide.
+Store leftover fried chicken in an airtight container in the refrigerator for up to two days.
+Reheat in a 375°F oven for 8 to 10 minutes to restore some of the crust’s crispness, though it will not be quite as crisp as when freshly fried.
+Do not microwave, which steams the coating and turns it rubbery.

 Frequently Asked Questions

-Crispy breaded chicken sandwich on toasted brioche bun with pickles on white plate
+Crispy chicken sandwich on toasted brioche bun with pickles on a white plate

 Copycat Chicken Sandwich

-This chick fil a chicken copycat delivers a juicy brined fillet with a crispy coating, toasted bun, and pickles for restaurant-style flavor at home.
+This chick fil a chicken copycat delivers a juicy brined fillet, crispy coating, toasted bun, and pickles for a restaurant-style sandwich at home.

 Servings: 4